 connect -> inspect -> call -> record -> replay -> compare -> export

-The desktop app is the main experience.
-It is a keyboard-driven Tauri workspace with panes for connections, manifests, trace timelines, replay results, model comparison, exports, and settings.
-The CLI is for automation and CI.
-The browser edition is a reduced surface for remote transports, docs, demos, and travel workflows where installing a desktop app is not convenient.
-The VS Code materials are there for developers who want the same concepts close to code.
+The desktop app is the main local review experience.
+It is a Tauri workspace for connections, manifests, trace timelines, replay fixtures, exports, and settings.
+The CLI carries the broader automation surface.
+The browser and VS Code materials are reduced or early workflows and should not be read as feature-parity claims.

 We are not trying to replace every agent framework.
 We are building the debugging and regression layer that sits next to them.